 This site is a resource on what newly bereaved people are legally able to do in England & Wales in the immediate hours and days following a death.
 It is a not for profit venture and is dedicated to improving services that people when/if bereaved will need to deal with, whether directly or indirectly.
-I run it because the ‘system’ badly failed me when people close to me died, more especially my youngest son.
+I run it because the system badly failed me when people close to me died, more especially my youngest son.
 I am aware that it is failing other people.

 Public servants in local and central government are not doing enough to empower newly bereaved people.
 If they did, it would quickly put an end to the false belief that the law requires that we must be passive, helpless and dependent upon others, when someone close to us dies.
 It is the epitome of a disabling dependency culture which has emerged, some argue orchestrated, by assuming those we meet in various services, must know best about our own needs and the law.

-The site is also a desk top campaigning tool to encourage public officials to produce, by default, guidance about what people can do for themselves following a death, and to include information about consumer and contractual legal rights when buying funeral packages.
+This website is also a desk top campaigning tool to encourage public officials to produce, by default, guidance about what people can do for themselves following a death, and to include information about consumer and contractual legal rights when buying funeral packages.

-Those public officials, who already act sensitively and competently and know where their powers start and end, would be supported and encouraged by making obvious the legal rights of all newly bereaved people.
-Organisational practices would be challenged, which harm emotional well-being, by perpetuating ignorance, fear, mystique, misinformation and enforcing dependency, on those who have little or no idea, on how to be most effective as public servants.
-Responsibility for that rests with central government, i.e. for never having provided all public servants with sound information on law and psychology.
+Those public officials, who already act sensitively and competently and know where their powers start and end, would be supported and encouraged, if their colleagues at all levels were required to make obvious, the legal rights of all newly bereaved people.
+Organisational practices would be challenged, which harm emotional well-being by perpetuating ignorance, fear, mystique, and misinformation.
+Those unwittingly enforce dependency, on those who have little or no idea, on how best to protect themselves, their relatives and friends.
+Far better information would In turn, ensure public servants become far more effective in protecting our health.
+Responsibility for that rests with central and local government, i.e. for never having provided all public servants with sound information on relevant law and psychology.

-The content on this site has not been influenced by anyone in the commercial sector.
+The content on this website has not been influenced by anyone in the commercial sector.
 I hope that the information I provide here is accurate.
 I always welcome constructive criticism of the content.
 If any visitors are aware of any changes in law or policy that I have not taken account of, I would be grateful if you could let me know.

-This website was last updated on August 21st 2016.
+This website was last updated on May 22nd 2017.